angusmillar/Deprecated-Pyro/README.md

 **SMART on FHIR and Authentication**
 I am slowly progressing to an Authentication system for the server with key elements beginning to fall in place to finally implement.
 I now have a SMART parser and FHIR compartments.
 Need to start work on the OAuth component possibly using Identity server: https://www.nuget.org/packages/IdentityServer4/

+**FHIR Release 4 (R4)** A FHIR R4 version of the Pyro Server is in development and should be be ready soon, see the GitHub repository branch `develop-r4`.

 ## Repo owner ##